James-E-A/winpoll/README.md

 for sock, events in p.poll(timeout=3):
     print(f"Socket {sock} is ready with {events}")

-# like select.poll objects, winpoll.wsapoll objects acquire no resources
-# thus have no cleanup requirement besides plain garbage collection
 ```

+Like `select.poll`, `winpoll.wsapoll` objects acquire no special resources, thus
+have no cleanup requirement (besides plain garbage collection).

 # Limitations / Bugs